phalcon-orphanage/docs/en/loader.md

 $loader->register();
 ```

-The above example merges the second declaration of `registerNamespaces()` with the previous one.
+The above example merges the second declaration of `registerClasses()` with the previous one.

 If you need to check what classes are registered in the autoloader, you can use the `getClasses()` getter, which returns the array of the registered classes.
 For the example above, `getClasses()` returns: